pubkey/rxdb/docs-src/plugins.md

 # Creating Plugins

-Creating an own plugin is very simple.
-A plugin is basically an javascript-object which overwrites or extends RxDB's internal classes, prototypes and hooks.
+Creating your own plugin is very simple.
+A plugin is basically a javascript-object which overwrites or extends RxDB's internal classes, prototypes, and hooks.

-A basic plugins:
+A basic plugin:

 ```javascript